matlux/work-kit/docker.md

-## How to install and use boot2docker
+## How to install and use boot2docker on Mac

 see http://penandpants.com/2014/03/09/docker-via-homebrew/